tsbertalan/spot_mini_mini/README.md

+Tom forked this 2025-06 to use the simulator in [Newton-Euler Finetune for Quadruped](https://github.com/tsbertalan/Newton-Euler-Finetune-for-Quadruped).

-Note: development for this project was haulted in November 2020 to respect my NDA with my employer.
+Note: development for this project was haulted in November 2020 to respect my NDA with [OpenQuadruped](https://github.com/OpenQuadruped)'s employer.

 ## Spot Mini Mini OpenAI Gym Environment